idelrich/MeteorSwift/README.md

 ```
 As with findOne, the watch function also has a convenience version that takes a Mongo id string and a callback and sets up a watch for that the object in the collection with a matching _id.
 This requires that objects in the collection are EJSON or adopt the MongoObject protocol.

+## EJSON

+MeteorSwift provides EJSON extension structs that comply to Codable for both EJSON dates and EJSON Data.
+These allow you to easily encode and decode Mongo objects that include these two types.

+### EJSONDate

+Includes functions to retrieve the date and ms value of the EJSON encoded date as well as an initializer that takes a Swift Date() value.

+### EJSONData

+Includes functions to retrieve the encoded data as a Swift Data() value.

 ## MeteorClient Types & Protocols

 MeteorSwift defines a number of helper types and protocols that are summarized below: